With apologies to all the Debbie’s and Ned’s out there, this is a Debbie Downer and Negative Ned piece.

 Bear in mind the so-called Golden Hour (you have one hour to save yourself and get help in the event of an accident); STOP—Stop, Think, Observe + Plan; don’t wait for help to arrive or count on anyone to help you; don’t be in denial but be proactive because your emergency probably can’t wait and you need to help yourself within that Golden Hour to preserve your own life.
 Maintain a positive can-do attitude.
 Remember the truism: Good things take time; bad things happen quickly.

 FYI: Psychologists reveal that in a time of crisis three types of personalities reveal themselves: 75% of those in a crisis will be reflexively overwhelmed by events, stunned and paralyzed with fear (they will not react); another 10-15% will immediately exhibit inappropriate and outright unhelpful behavior (crying, screaming and manic confusion); and finally, maybe just 10-20% of people in a crisis will actually be calm and thoughtful and be able to think clearly.
 Act quickly and effectively and keep your buddy and yourself alive.
+Don’t be a deer in the headlights.
 Good luck!

 Finally, let’s listen to the smart words of wisdom of your mom and net this all out: drink plenty of fluids, sleep well, eat right, always wear a condom, wear sunscreen, wear DEET bug spray, wear your seat belt, wash your hands often, don’t get drunk, don’t wear expensive jewelry, use the safe, look both ways before you cross the street and don’t piss anyone off.
 Ask any actuary and tell my mom she’s wrong?